Flea circus: Performers

 In the 1990s, María Fernanda Cardoso toured the world with her installation art flea circus.

 Professor Heckler's flea circus (in residence at Hubert's Dime Museum in Times Square, New York, until 1957) can be seen in the background of the films The Thief and Easy Rider.
 L. Bertolotto ran a famous flea circus in Regent Street, London.

 In popular culture

 Flea circuses have featured in cartoons, films, television shows, music, and novels.

-Flea circuses are also prominently mentioned in the 1993 film Jurassic Park.